panas89/coronaBreakSuck2020/README.md

 # coronaBreakSuck2020

+# to run the project

+follow the Makefile steps.

 # files

 - dataPreProcessing.py: reads csv files and preProcesses them using nltk, choose if to run files with text or only the metadata files, default only metadata